panulogic/cisf/README.md

 #### 4. Tests
-The file test.js in the same directory as CISF.js contains the tests to run on Node.js and the file cisf/test_browser.html contains the tests to run on the browser.
-Simply open it in your browser to run the tests on it.
+The file test.js in the same directory as CISF.js contains the tests to run on Node.js.
+The file cisf/test_browser.html contains the tests to run on the browser.
+Simply open it in your browser to run the tests in it.